Youngstown State Penguins: Other sports

 The Track and Field and Cross Country teams are consistently strong contenders in the Horizon League.
 The women's team won the triple crown (cross country, indoor track and field, outdoor track and field) in both the 2013–14 and 2014-15 seasons.
 The 2015 Horizon League Outdoor Track and Field Championship was Head Coach Brian Gorby's 25th title.

 Also notable are the baseball and softball teams.
 In 2004, despite having a losing record, the baseball team won the Horizon League tournament and went to the NCAA tournament for the first time.
 The baseball team repeated this feat in 2014 by winning four consecutive games in the Horizon League tournament after winning just six conference contests during the regular season.
 They went on to defeat the 2-seed at the Bloomington Regional, Indiana State, for their first NCAA tournament win in program history.
 In 2006, the softball team earned its first Horizon League championship by winning four consecutive games as the fifth seed in the conference tournament and qualified for the NCAA regional softball tournament.

+The Youngstown State bowling team won the 2025 NCAA bowling championship on April 12, 2025.
 The Penguins added a women's bowling team in 2015–16.
-The team competed as an independent until joining the Southland Bowling League in 2018.
+The team competed as an independent until joining the Southland Bowling League (SBL) in 2018.
+The team remained in the SBL until that league agreed to merge into Conference USA (CUSA) following the 2022–23 season.
+All of the final SBL members, including YSU, became CUSA associates.

 In February 2019, the university announced the addition of women's lacrosse and return of men's swimming and diving.
 YSU previously competed in men's swimming and diving from 1949 through 1951 and 1964 through 1984.
 Women's lacrosse joined the Mid-American Conference as an affiliate member for the MAC's new women's lacrosse conference competition beginning in the 2021 season.